Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/Readme.md

 Become a fullstack mobile developer by learning how to use and build web APIs, as well as to design, build, and deploy web API services with Python and Flask, a minimalist web application framework.

 We will learn about networking in iOS, explore how to make network requests and build a web API.
-Learn internet architecture, HTTP, REST API design concepts, test-driven development, data modeling, representation, persistence, authentication, authorization, and documentation.
-After finishing this course, you will be prepared to design, build, and deploy your own RESTful web API services using Python, Flask, and other popular libraries and tools.
-These principles and concepts carry over to developing web services in other languages and frameworks as well.

 ## Objectives and Competencies